Gr4pha/hyperledger-dynamic-smart-contract/readme.md

 ## Code snippet

 The code available in this repository is developped and tested with *composer-playground*.
 It is composed of two main files: one model file *'dynsc.cto'* and one script file *'dynsc.js'*.
 These files are defining a small chaincode based on a simple use-case as a proof of concept.
-The *'dynsc.bna'* file is including the previous files, this is the smart contract exported by *composer* in a Business Archive Network.
+The *'dynsc.bna'* file is including the previous files, this is the smart contract exported by *composer* in a *Business Archive Network (BNA)*.

 ---